Is the COVID-19 vaccine necessary?

 - The vaccine development received record financial support which provided vaccine developers with extensive resources.

 Scientists from around the world were all focused on the development of a vaccine to combat COVID-19 which provided many potential vaccine candidates.

 Did the clinical trials include participants from different races and ethnicities?

-More than 70,000 patients enrolled in clinical trials, and 37% of the clinical trial volunteers were from racial and ethnic minority populations.
-Recognizing the disproportionate impact of the epidemic on underrepresented racial and ethnic communities, investigators worked with community engagement partners to enroll a diverse of pool of participants.
+More than one-third of the clinical trial volunteers to date are from racial and ethnic minority populations.
+Recognizing the disproportionate impact of the epidemic on underrepresented racial and ethnic communities, investigators worked with community engagement partners to enroll a diverse pool of participants.

-The FDA can issue an EUA during a public health emergency for vaccines that have been proven safe and effective in large (phase III) clinical trials and when certain criteria has been met.
+The FDA can issue an EUA during a public health emergency for vaccines that have been proven safe and effective in large (phase III) clinical trials and when certain criteria have been met.

 How well does the COVID-19 vaccine work?